syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Relational-Value-Sorting.md

 ---
 layout: post
 title: Value-Soritng | PivotGrid | ASP.NET | Syncfusion
-description: This document illustrates that how to define value sorting and its customization in ASP.NET PivotChart control
+description: This document illustrates that how to define value sorting and its customization in ASP.NET PivotGrid control
 platform: aspnet
 control: PivotGrid
 documentation: ug